View across Elephant Rocks. Photo Bron Anderson/DBCA

 William Bay National Park is famous for its turquoise green waters, sheltered bays, windswept headlands and impressive granite boulders.

-The Department of Biodiversity, Conservation and Attractions (DBCA) is working with the Shire of Denmark and key stakeholders to improve visitor access throughout William Bay National Park.
-The latest announcement of $3.5 million infrastructure renewal works include beach access upgrades, a new elevated boardwalk and lookout, and new trail alignments for cyclists and walkers.
-These works will expand on the $4.4 million investment since 2019 improving visitor infrastructure at this much-loved destination.
+The latest announcement of $3.5 million infrastructure renewal works includes beach access upgrades, a new elevated boardwalk and accessible lookout, and new trail alignments for cyclists and walkers.
+These works expand on previous investments of more than $5 million since 2019 improving visitor infrastructure at this much-loved destination.

 Work completed

-• Sealing of Madfish Bay Road, and Madfish Bay and Waterfall Beach car parks.
+- Sealing of Madfish Bay Road, and Madfish Bay and Waterfall Beach carparks.

-• Three new fully accessible toilet and change room facilities at Greens Pool, Elephant Rocks and Madfish Bay.
+- Three new fully accessible toilet and change room facilities at Greens Pool, Elephant Rocks and Madfish Bay.

-• Construction of a new 2.6 kilometre shared use walk and cycle trail between Elephant Rocks car park and Waterfall Beach, complete with a lookout for spectacular views across Elephant Rocks, Greens Pool, Madfish Bay and beyond to Waterfall Beach.
+- Construction of a new 2.6 kilometre shared-use walk and cycle trail between Elephant Rocks carpark and Waterfall Beach, complete with a lookout for spectacular views across Elephant Rocks, Greens Pool, Madfish Bay and beyond to Waterfall Beach.
 The first 200m of the trail is suitable for wheelchairs and adaptive cycles.

 Current and upcoming work

-• Replace beach access steps from Greens Pool car park to Greens Pool beach.
+- Replace beach access steps from Greens Pool carpark to Greens Pool beach.

 Contact the project team